manoelpqueiroz/galactipy/CONTRIBUTING.md

 their codestyle in line with Ruff by manually generating projects before submitting changes for approval through the Merge Request.

+#### Semantic Line Breaks

+When editing Markdown files, [Semantic Line Breaks][65] should be applied.
+This increases the document's readability by other contributors and makes changes clearer when using `git diff`.
+This comes from Brian Kernighan in his 1974 book _"UNIX for Beginners"_:

+> [!note] Hints for Preparing Documents
+> Most documents go through several versions (always more than you expected) before they
+> are finally finished.
+Accordingly, you should do whatever possible to make the job of
+> changing them easy.
+>
+> First, when you do the purely mechanical operations of typing, type so subsequent
+> editing will be easy.
+Start each sentence on a new line.
+Make lines short, and break
+> lines at natural places, such as after commas and semicolons, rather than randomly.
+> Since most people change documents by rewriting phrases and adding, deleting and
+> rearranging sentences, these precautions simplify any editing you have to do later.

+On a more practical level, this [article][66] from Derek Sivers provides additional reasons for adopting this style.

+The only files that should not follow this rule are issue and Merge Request templates inside [`.gitlab`][67] and [`CHANGELOG.md`][68].

 ### Checks & Hooks

 Developers are encouraged to run local tests, check codestyle and static typing with the